-Notes receivable primarily represent financing to third parties in the form of mortgage or mezzanine loans for the development of new real estate.
+Notes receivable primarily represent financing to third parties in the form of mezzanine loans or preferred equity investments for the development of new real estate.
 The Company's mezzanine loans are typically made to borrowers who have little or no equity in the underlying development projects.
 Mezzanine loans are secured, in part, by pledges of ownership interests of the entities that own the underlying real estate.
 The loans generally have junior liens on the respective real estate projects.